yanhan/notes/cka.md

 - drain the master node
 - upgrade the control plane on master node
-- upgrade kubelet on master node (and restart it?)
+- upgrade kubelet and kubectl on master node and restart kubelet
 - uncordon the master node
 - drain the worker node
 - use kubeadm to upgrade the worker node